ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdps-cgsl/readme_rdps-cgsl-datamart_en.md

 ## Data specifications

 The fields in the GRIB2 data set for the two components of the system are made available on a latitude-longitude grid of 500 x 325 (with 0.02 x 0.03 degrees of resolution).
-The list of fields made available in GRIB2 format are:
+The list of fields made available in GRIB2 format are :

 |Variable |  Description                                                     | System      |
 |---------|------------------------------------------------------------------|-------------|